MatsM16/sveve-dotnet/readme.md

 ```

 > [!caution]
-> Be careful very careful when making repetitions that never end.
+> Be very careful when making repetitions that never end.

 ## Replies
 ```cs